 However, when facing elimination Jordan stepped up in some ways.
 He's 5-7 in his career in elimination games, boasting a winning percentage of only 41.6%.
 Facing elimination, Jordan's field goal percentage, free throw percentage, steals, and turnovers all got worse.
 He improved in rebounds, assists, blocks, and points.
 While he shot worse slightly, he did score 2.7 more points per game.
 His rebounds and assists improved well by 1.7 each per game.
 However, he missed 5.7% more free throws facing elimination and turned the ball over 1.5 more times per game.

-LeBron, when facing a chance to eliminate his opponent, boasts a record of 35-10, or a 77.8% winning percentage.
-Of the eight main statistical categories, he improved in six.
-His field goal percentage, rebounds, assists, steals, blocks, and points per game all improved.
-He shot 2.5% better overall, added 1.3 more rebounds, .6 more blocks, and 1.6 more points.
-His free throw percentage falls 3.3%, and he turns the ball over .4 more times per game.
+LeBron, when facing a chance to eliminate his opponent, boasts a record of 36-11, or a 76.6% winning percentage.
+Of the eight main statistical categories, he improved in four and remained the same in one.
+His rebounds, steals, blocks, and points per game all improved.
+He added 1.7 more rebounds, .2 more blocks, and 1.2 more points.
+His free throw percentage falls only .2%, his overall field goal percentage falls 2.9%, and he turns the ball over exactly the same as he does for his career.
 James simply gets a little more involved in games where he can finish his opponents, but many of his numbers only slightly increase in these situations.

 When James is facing elimination he completely changes.
 Of the eight main statistical categories, he improves in seven.
 He shoots 3.5% better, adds 5.6 more rebounds per game, 1.8 more assists, .8 more steals, 1 more block per game, 1.3 fewer turnovers, and 9.2 more points.
 His only downside is his free throw percentage drops 7.9% when facing elimination.
 LeBron plays at a completely different level when facing elimination.
 He improves in his on-court efficiency in every way imaginable; scoring, rebounding, getting others involved, he vastly improves defensively, and he turns the ball over less.